Since the time of the ancient Greeks, when geometry was highly developed, mathematicians and artists sought

 The geometric description of the golden ratio is by a circle who's radius is:

-One interesting thing of the Fibonacci sequence is that the division of two consecutive terms converges to the
+One interesting property of the Fibonacci sequence is that the ratio of two consecutive terms converges to

 Fibonacci sequence division: